algorandfoundation/grow-algorand/README.md

 Applying the right NFT Marketing Strategy is essential to growing the whole ecosystem.
 The NFT market has become competitive as many blockchain networks have joined the bandwagon.
 Furthermore, crowds are becoming more informed and choosy at the same time.
 Thus, NFT on Algorand only catches the attention of the creator, collector or developer if Algorand uses a top-notch NFT marketing strategy.
 Here, I delve into the best NFT marketing strategy that Algorand can use to boost the growth of NFT on Algorand.
 ## NFT Marketing Strategy
+<b>Buzz Word: Algorand - The Home For NFT Initiative</b>

-<b>Make Algorand easy to remember as "The Home For NFT Initiative"</b>

-We can use various buzz word to support this strategy, and then spread it through marketing campaign/activity/action.
+The buzz word is used to make Algorand easy to remember as "The Home For NFT Initiative"</b> and we can use various marketing campaign to support this strategy
-<p>An Example of a Buzz Word That We Can Use:</p>

-1. Algorand enables 1/1 NFT creator to mint an NTFs more quickly with lower cost of transaction
-2. NFT Project developer is greatly benefits from the low costs and fast transaction speeds that come from being on Algorand
-3. Organization who launch NFT initiative on Algorand is greatly benefits from environmentally friendly come from being on Algorand

 ## KPI